 Are these UK trusts?
 Yes, they are all registered with the Charity Commission for England and Wales.

 Why aren’t they in other directories?
 For various reasons.
-Some are relatively new, others may have been around for a number of years but only recently become financially active, and some have simply been overlooked by other researchers.
+Some though registered for a number of years may only recently have become financially active, others may have changed their focus of activity from service provision to grantmaking and some have simply been overlooked by other researchers.

 How have you discovered them?
-For the past 20+ years, we have been engaged in detailed research into trusts on the Charity Commission Register.
+For the past 20+ years, we have been engaged in detailed research into trusts on the Charity Commission Register of Charities.

 Are they too small to bother with?
-No - half of the trusts in Invisible Grantmakers 2019 have assets of £1m or more.
-The average level of grant distribution of these trusts last year was over £140,000.
+No – 40% of the trusts in Invisible Grantmakers 2020 have assets of £1m or more.
+The average level of grant distribution of these trusts last year was over £120,000.
 Invisible Grantmakers reports identify a significant number of philanthropic high net worth trustees.